 We don't know when The Witcher 4 will launch, but we can confirm that another game in The Witcher franchise is in the works thanks to a CD Projekt Red business strategy report.
 CD Projekt Red is kicking off a parallel AAA game development strategy starting in 2022.

-Recently, CD Projekt Red delayed the next-gen versions of Cyberpunk 2077 and The Witcher 3: Wild Hunt until 2022, so it's possibly that The Witcher 4's development might be delayed as well.
+Recently, CD Projekt Red released the next-gen version of Cyberpunk 2077, but delayed The Witcher 3: Wild Hunt until 2022, so it's possibly that The Witcher 4's development might be delayed as well.